A huge thank you to Serena & Lily for partnering with me on this space.

 In the main floor of the house, I’ve focused on neutrals and whites with touches of green and natural woods — which I’ve loved.
 But in the family room (where the reading loft is), I’ve been using the same white on the walls, but using it as a backdrop for lots of bright color.
 Which has been fun!

 The rug is a cotton Rope Rug that I am completely in love with!
 It’s good looking, and also super thick and soft.
 So comfortable.
 It fits perfectly in the space and looks really handsome with the DIY concrete floor.

 As I mentioned, the shelves are DIY, made from very affordable sheets of plywood.
-I’ve got a tutorial coming soon!
 I love how they turned out.
 There are 3 different sizes and they can be combined in endless combinations and adjusted to make room for whatever you need — like the handsome Studio Task Lamp pictured.

 I should note here that I’ve been coordinating my books by color since 2009.
 I don’t do it on every shelf in the house, just where it makes sense.
 I’ve written about it a few times and I know some people find it maddening.
 Hah!
 But if you’re a visual person (I am), it’s actually quite ideal.
 When I think of a title in our book collection, a picture of the cover is what comes to my mind.
 So finding my books by color works really well.

 We knew we wanted a footstool so our kids could really relax while they read, and this Moroccan Pouf is just right for the job.